 The photo is of my son Kyle’s Japanese friend’s grandmother.
 She’s 82 and much more flexible than many Western people less than half her age.
 So, what is so good about being flexible?
 Oh, the list is so long; I’ll spare you.
 Besides, I think the long term pleasurable benefits are obvious to most.
 People just don’t realize in their youth how the use of chairs will greatly exacerbate thier loss of flexibility.

-The benefits of maintaining flexibility, subtle though they may be, adds to the quality of life throughout life.
+The benefits of maintaining flexibility add to the quality of life throughout life.
 So, become more natural and animal like and throw out your chairs!
-Maybe that will also help materialize chapter 61’s The female always gets the better of the male by stillness.
+Maybe that will also help bring on chapter 61’s The female always gets the better of the male by stillness.
 Being still, she takes the lower position.
-For another angle on this, see also, Bathtub Tai Chi
+For another angle on this, see also, Bathtub Tai Chi.